outofcoffee/corebot/README.md

 #### Transforming options

 You might want to transform an option value provided by a user before it is passed to a job.
-You can do this with the `transformers` section of the `options` action block:
+You can accomplish this using the `transformers` section of an option within the `options` action block:

 ```
 version: '1'